Welcome Box

 1. Insert the microSD card into the card reader and connect the reader to your PC

-2. Open the Raspberry Pi Imager on your PC
+2. Open the Web3 Pi Imager on your PC

 Preparing SD Card using Web3 Pi Imager